dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.src.md

 The only thing set is `pg_stash_advice.stash_name` — no `pg_plan_advice.advice` string, no rewritten query, no `LOAD`.
-That last one is not an accident: this session never asked for the module, and it was there anyway, because `session_preload_libraries` put it there before the connection existed.
+That last one is not an accident: this session never asked for the module, and it was there anyway, because `shared_preload_libraries` put it there before the server even accepted its first connection.
 The plan changed because the stash matched the query id, not because anything about this query mentioned advice at all.

 {{< image src="fig-advice-lifecycle.svg" title="The plan advice workflow: find the query in pg_stat_statements, read its plan back with EXPLAIN (PLAN_ADVICE), keep only the lines that matter, and stash it by query id.
 The dashed return path is the step people forget." >}}